cirruslabs/cirrus-ci-docs/docs/blog/posts/2022-11-07-sunsetting-intel-macos-instances.md

 ## Inevitable Future

 Apple no longer sells Intel-based hardware, and it's just a matter of time for a full transition.
-For us, continuing managing second generation of infrastructure is becoming a burden.
+For us, continuing managing the second generation of infrastructure is becoming a burden.
 We are fully committing to supporting Apple Silicon and decided to sunset our Intel-based offering from January 1st 2023.

 Please migrate your Big Sur and High Sierra `macos_instance`s to Monterey or Ventura.
 Refer to [documentation](/guide/macOS.md) for more details.

 Have any questions?
+Still need to test on Intel?
 Don’t hesitate to send us your feedback either [on Twitter](https://twitter.com/cirrus_labs) or via [email](mailto:hello@cirruslabs.org)!